molecularmachinist/functional_sampling_tool/README.md

 conda install -c conda-forge numpy matplotlib numba mdanalysis scikit-learn
 ```

-The tool has been tested and developed with python 3.7.
-Please let us if you are using other versions, whether everything works (and especially if it doesn't).
+The tool has been tested with python 3.7 and 3.9.
+Please let us know if you are using other versions, whether everything works (and especially if it doesn't).

 ## How it works